saurabhprasun20/AerialiShield/README.md

 ## License

 The software we developed is distributed under MIT license.
-See the [license](./LICENSE.md) file.